TheKarpati/tsetestdevice/README.md

 No hardware is required.

-On the software side, you need to be able to run Python 2.7.x, and you need an account on the [Developer Dashboard](https://dev.relayr.io/).
-If you have a Mac or Linux machine, you ought to have Python built-in.
-If you run on Windows, just download the latest [Python 2.7.x](https://www.python.org/downloads/).
+On the software side, you need to be able to run Python 3.x, and you need an account on the [Developer Dashboard](https://dev.relayr.io/).
+If you have a Mac or Linux machine, you ought to have Python 2.x built-in.
+You thus have the choice between downloading Python 3.x or following [this tutorial for Python 2.7.x](https://github.com/relayr/python-virtual-device/tree/Python2.7).
+If you run on Windows, just download the latest [Python 3.x](https://www.python.org/downloads/).

 ## Installation & configuration